jofoks/Django-Financer/README.md

 To get a firm understanding on your financial situation, to recognize spending patterns and to be timely and integrous about debts.

 ### MODULES:
+* django-address      0.2.1
+* django-crispy-forms 1.8.1

 ## DOCUMENTATION
+skip this if you're not me, this is just for my own sanity
 ***

 ### VENV Modules: {bin, inlude, lib}